HSBC Purchase Plus Credit Card review November 2019

-Get your finances back on track with an interest free holiday on purchases and balance transfers.
+Get your finances back on track with a holiday from interest on purchases and existing card debt.

 Finder rating: ★★★★★